MauriceRohr/ar_nav/README.md

 # Required harware
 - Crazyflie 2.0 with a wireless camera attached to the bottom.
 For details see the following documents: (Link to the projekt seminar and the bachelor thesis of Guillem)
+- Printed marker boards glued to a hard surface (e.g cardboard)
+- A gamepad, currently the joy ros node is configured to work with the configuration of a Logitech Wireless Gamepad F710.
+But it can be adapated to any gamepad.

+Make sure that the Crazyflie ROS package works perfectly with the instructions provided by the package.

 ## Dependencies (non-native)